-Taking payments online is now a core requirement for most organisations and there are lots of options out there to choose from to fulfil your needs.
+Taking payments online is a core requirement for most organisations and there are lots of options to choose from to fulfil your needs.

 In this post we describe the requirements of different payment types including donations, event bookings, membership subscriptions and shops and we offer specific guidance on how to get setup with minimal fuss.